 #1 and #4 are clear enough, but the demarcation line between #2 and #3 is always a tricky balancing act.
-The lower-level a module, or the more security implications it has, the more likely that we should provide it.
-The more customization a module needs, the more restrictions using it imposes, or the more often it has backwards compatibility issues, the more likely that you should provide it.
+The lower-level a module, or the more security implications it has, the more likely it becomes that we should provide it.
+If a module requires customization, imposes restrictions, or often has backward compatibility issues, you should provide it.

-For PHP, we recommend the use of Composer or a similar tool to set up and manage your application's PHP environment.
-This will make sure that the modules (and versions of those modules) that your application expects are present and that they don't change out from under you as we continuously update our system.
-Consequently, we provide only PHP binaries, core extensions (both builtin and from PECL), and a library of commonly-used PEAR modules, and we can only install additional modules if they are of great general interest.
+We provide PHP binaries and core extensions (both built-in and from PECL).
+We add extensions only if they are of great general interest.
+We recommend the use of Composer or a similar tool to set up and manage your application's PHP environment.
+This will ensure that the modules (and versions of those modules) that your application expects are present and that they don't change out from under you as we continuously update our system.
+You may also build and use extensions we do not provide.

 If you have questions about how to perform per-site module installation for one of these languages, please review the support tab for your support options.